trezor/connect/README.md

 <script src="https://trezor.github.io/connect/login.js"></script>
 ```

-API calls have a callback argument.
-Callback is guaranteed to get called with
+All API calls have a callback argument.
+Callback is guaranteed to get called
-a result object, even if user closes the window, network connection times out,
+with a result object, even if user closes the window, network connection times
-etc.  In case of failure, `result.success` is false and `result.error` is the
+out, etc.  In case of failure, `result.success` is false and `result.error` is
-error message.
+the error message.
+It is recommended to log the error message and let user
+restart the action.

 1. [Login](#login)
 2. [Export public key](#exportpublickey)